-Mozart’s Sister on the phone
+Mozart’s Sister on the Phone

+Venue: Italy, Tuscany, Arezzo (a great city).
 Situation: we are in an old stately building, the writer of Mozart’s Sister is reading aloud from her novel (the original Italian version).
 It’s the page where it talks about Mozart’s Fantasia in D minor for pianoforte, KV 397.
-Behind her, the pianist Patrizio Paoli is sitting at the piano ready to play the piece.
+Behind her, the pianist is sitting at the piano ready to play the piece.
 The hall is packed and the organizers are looking round, pleased at what they see.

 Brriiiiiiiiiiiiiiiiiiiing!!!!!!!!